 They remained in the Seattle area to raise their kids.
 When Fualaau had aspirations to work as a DJ, Letourneau hosted a "Hot for Teacher" night at a bar where he was deejaying in 2009.

 It was déjà vu in 2014 when Letourneau was arrested again—this time for failing to show up at a hearing a year after being cited for driving with a suspended license—taken away due to unpaid tickets.
 She paid a fine after showing proof of her license renewal.

 "The incident was a late night, and it didn't stop with a kiss," Letourneau recalled about their first sexual encounter.
 "And I thought that it would, and it didn't."

-Being barred from talking to Letourneau, the mother of his kids, was difficult.
-"I mean, if they gave me more options or choices to make instead of just saying, 'Oh, you can't talk to her anymore,' and I was like, 'I really do want to talk to her, though,'" he recalled.
+Being barred from talking to Letourneau, the mother of his kids, was difficult: "I mean, if they gave me more options or choices to make instead of just saying, 'Oh, you can't talk to her anymore,' and I was like, 'I really do want to talk to her, though.'"

 The fractured fairy tale appeared to be coming to an end when Fualaau filed for a legal separation in May 2017.

 However, he told Radar Online afterward, "It's not necessarily what you think.
 Everything is fine between us...All the rumors that you hear between us.
 It's fine."
 Rather, he was trying to start a business, and he wanted to disentangle himself from a potentially messy background check.